canonical/microcloud/doc/reference/index.md

 ## MicroCloud Cluster Manager

-Learn about the MicroCloud Cluster Manager's architecture and how it connects multiple clusters to a centralized UI tool.
+Consult these pages for information about the system architecture and API of the MicroCloud Cluster Manager, which is used to manage multiple MicroCloud clusters.

 ```{toctree}
 :maxdepth: 1